 There can be various levels within a classification, for example, Very Toxic or Extremely Flammable.
 Most classification levels have accompanying symbols, for example, skull and cross bones for Toxic.
 In addition, these classifications can be accompanied by “Risk Phrases” or “Safety Phrases.”
 Any artist’s material, which falls into one of the above classifications, must be labeled accordingly.

 The four most common classifications in artists’ materials are Toxic, Harmful, Flammable, and Dangerous for the Environment, as follows:

 |Toxic Symbol||Harmful Symbol||Highly Flammable Symbol||Dangerous for the Environment Symbol|

-The risk and/or safety phrases will vary according to each product.
+The risk or safety phrases will vary according to each product.

-For an example of the labeling required with each classification above, Dammar Varnish would be labelled with Harmful and Dangerous for the Environment, and with the following risk phrases:
+For an example of the labeling required with each classification above, Dammar Varnish would be labeled with Harmful and Dangerous for the Environment and with the following risk phrases:

 • Irritating to the eyes and skin

 • Toxic to aquatic organisms, may cause long-term adverse effects in the aquatic environment

 • Wear suitable protective clothing and gloves